lnstreit/Mens-sana-in-corpore-sano/index.md

 </div>

-# Spearman's rank correlation (Change title plz)
+# Is there a correlation between food and well-being ?

-First, let’s  compute the Spearman rank coefficient between the different nutrients as well as the Wikipedia score and the well-being of London residents. (barplot wiki)
+First, let’s  compute the Spearman rank coefficient between the different nutrients as well as the Wikipedia score and the well-being of London residents.

 <div class="figure"
      style="text-align:center">